spacian/lazygit-for-everyone/README.md

-# lazygit-powershell README
+# lazygit README

-This is the README for your extension "lazygit-powershell".
+This is the README for your extension "lazygit".
 After writing up a brief description, we recommend including the following sections.

 ## Features